wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   (i) other inhumane acts.

-### Article 6 Personal jurisdiction
+### Article 6---Personal jurisdiction

 The International Tribunal shall have jurisdiction over natural persons pursuant to the provisions of the present Statute.

-### Article 7 Individual criminal responsibility
+### Article 7---Individual criminal responsibility

 *   1\.
-A person who planned, instigated, ordered, committed or otherwise aided and abetted in the planning, preparation or execution of a crime referred to in [articles 2 to 5][139] of the present Statute, shall be individually responsible for the crime.
+A person who planned, instigated, ordered, committed or otherwise aided and abetted in the planning, preparation or execution of a crime referred to in [articles 2 to 5][143] of the present Statute, shall be individually responsible for the crime.

 *   2\.
 The official position of any accused person, whether as Head of State or Government or as a responsible Government official, shall not relieve such person of criminal responsibility nor mitigate punishment.

 *   3\.
-The fact that any of the acts referred to in [articles 2 to 5][139] of the present Statute was committed by a subordinate does not relieve his superior of criminal responsibility if he knew or had reason to know that the subordinate was about to commit such acts or had done so and the superior failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof.
+The fact that any of the acts referred to in [articles 2 to 5][143] of the present Statute was committed by a subordinate does not relieve his superior of criminal responsibility if he knew or had reason to know that the subordinate was about to commit such acts or had done so and the superior failed to take the necessary and reasonable measures to prevent such acts or to punish the perpetrators thereof.

 *   4\.
 The fact that an accused person acted pursuant to an order of a Government or of a superior shall not relieve him of criminal responsibility, but may be considered in mitigation of punishment if the International Tribunal determines that justice so requires.

-### Article 8 Territorial and temporal jurisdiction
+### Article 8---Territorial and temporal jurisdiction

 The territorial jurisdiction of the International Tribunal shall extend to the territory of the former Socialist Federal Republic of Yugoslavia, including its land surface, airspace and territorial waters.
 The temporal jurisdiction of the International Tribunal shall extend to a period beginning on 1 January 1991\.

-### Article 9 Concurrent jurisdiction
+### Article 9---Concurrent jurisdiction

 *   1\.
 The International Tribunal and national courts shall have concurrent jurisdiction to prosecute persons for serious violations of international humanitarian law committed in the territory of the former Yugoslavia since 1 January 1991\.

 *   2\.
 The International Tribunal shall have primacy over national courts.
 At any stage of the procedure, the International Tribunal may formally request national courts to defer to the competence of the International Tribunal in accordance with the present Statute and the Rules of Procedure and Evidence of the International Tribunal.

-### Article 10 Non-bis-in-idem
+### Article 10---Non-bis-in-idem

 *   1\.
 No person shall be tried before a national court for acts constituting serious violations of international humanitarian law under the present Statute, for which he or she has already been tried by the International Tribunal.